cyberversicherung.ch

 An attack method that automatically tests stolen credentials from previous data breaches on other services.
 Since many users reuse the same passwords, this method is often successful.

-An attack where cybercriminals threaten data encryption, data publication or DDoS attacks and demand a ransom.
-Cyber insurance covers negotiation costs, potentially ransom payments and restoration.
+An attack where cybercriminals threaten data encryption, publication or a DDoS attack and demand a ransom.
+Cover for negotiation, restoration or a payment depends on the policy, applicable law and insurer approval.

 Dark Web